MSelSn/Crystalizm/README.md

 # Issues

-- When you go to the settings menu, there is a brief audio distortion.

 - When an enemy is killed, it continues to follow the character.

 - Attack animations are reset when the character takes damage in combat